“What kind of dressing would you like on your salad?”

 I’ll get back to my story in a minute, but I bet there are a lot of folks out there who get that similar deer-in-the-headlights reaction when they run their debit card through a merchant’s card machine at the checkout counter and are confronted with the dreaded “debit or credit?” question.

 Don’t deny it, people.
 There’s nothing to be ashamed of.
-After all, this question is certainly a bit more complex than, say, ranch or bleu cheese.
+After all, this question is certainly a bit more complex than, say, ranch or blue cheese.

 As you probably know, when you use a debit card you are asked whether you want to pay via one of two options: “credit” or “debit.”